Auto Trader cars

 You need to know how much one kWh of energy costs you.
 If this isn’t clear on your bill or the online breakdown of the tariff you are on, call the customer services department of your energy supplier and ask.
 You may be on the same charge per unit 24 hours a day, or you might have a cheaper tariff overnight, typically between the hours of midnight and 5am.

-4) Talk to your supplier about an electric-car tariff
+5) Talk to your supplier about an electric car tariff

-Big providers such as British Gas have started to provide tariffs designed to suit electric-car owners who need large doses of electricity most days.
-Such tariffs normally cost customers slightly more during the day, but slash the unit price overnight.
-My tariff with British Gas, for example, costs me 19p per kWh during the day, but lowers to just 4p per kilowatt hour between midnight and 5am.
-If your electric car has a timer on its charging facility, set the charger to connect and start drawing energy at midnight and stop at 5am.
-Just remember to plug the car in before you go to bed.
+Energy providers have started to offer tariffs designed to suit electric car owners who need large doses of electricity most days.
+Such tariffs normally cost customers slightly more during the day, but slash the unit price during off-peak times, usually overnight.
+Octopus Energy’s EV charging plan, for example, currently charges 7.5p per kilowatt hour between 11.30pm and 5.30am, compared to a day rate of 29.6p (February 2024).
 Remember, too, to set other household appliances with timers to run during that period, like the dishwasher.

-Options include Octopus or Bulb, and in doing so your green footprint will increase, silencing critics of electric cars who ask where the electricity is sourced from.
+Options include Octopus and Ecotricity.
+Choosing a sustainable electricity supplier will decrease your carbon footprint, silencing critics of electric cars who ask where the electricity is sourced from.
 Octopus invests heavily in solar power and also offers to buy any energy your property gathers via solar panels or battery storage.
-Bulb gets its electricity from solar, wind and hydro sources.
+Ecotricity’s energy is certified green and vegan.

 How often should I charge an electric car from home?